Modern Slavery Statement

 • Maven Investment Partners Ltd

-• Maven Investment Partners US Ltd
+• Maven Europe Ltd

-collectively, the Maven entities (the “Maven Entities”), which are part of the wider Maven group of companies (the “Group”).
+collectively, the Maven entities (the “Maven Entities”), which are part of the wider Maven group of companies

+Modern slavery involves a wide range of illicit activities such as human trafficking, forced labour, servitude and slavery.
 The Group firmly condemns modern slavery and human trafficking and acknowledges the importance of complying with the Act.
-The Group always operates in accordance with its core values.
-We are committed to acting with integrity and fairness in all our business dealings and relationships and implement and enforce effective systems to ensure modern slavery is not taking place anywhere in our own businesses or within those of its suppliers.
-This is supported by the Group’s Whistleblowing Policy.
-The Whistleblowing Policy outlines the procedure for employees to report suspected wrongdoings anonymously to the Group or directly to the FCA, including modern slavery and human trafficking.
+The Group always operates in accordance with its core values and is committed to acting with integrity and fairness in all its business dealings and relationships.
+The Group continues to implement and enforce effective systems to ensure modern slavery does not take place anywhere in its own businesses or within those of its suppliers.